Search

 Students enrolled continuously may opt to move to the current catalog if degree requirements change and complete the revised curriculum.

-MA, MAT, MET, EdD and EdS students in the School of Education must complete their degree within 7 years of entry into the graduate program.
+MA, MAT, EdD and EdS students in the School of Education must complete their degree within 7 years of entry into the graduate program.
 Students requesting to extend these timeframes should consult with a School of Education Academic Advisor.

 Webster University appreciates the service of our military students and understands that continuous enrollment may not be possible due to mission demands.
 Military students who are given orders while attending courses must first notify their instructor(s) to discuss whether they can still meet course learning outcomes.
 In addition, students must contact their academic advisor to discuss options regarding their program of study.